Jingyu6/hamburger/README.md

     * We found that micro step decoder might have limited attention.
         - Based on this hypothesis, we decided to segment the data using sliding window, which will turn the full conditional entropy to limited history conditional entropy.
         - We test if the confidence calculated based on this will be more useful for deciding what tokens to merge.
+- 2025/04/10:
+    * We found that using confidence to early stop can substantially improve the quality.
+    * We found that using a residual + dimension-wise softmax for merger is helpful.

+### Some Studies

+- What is a better segmentation strategy?
+    * Attention based method (including sparsity).
+    * Sliding window to constraint history dependency?
+    * Entropy v.s. confidence.
+    * Refined segmentation?
+Using trained model to further refine segmentation?

+- Look at the attention map of trained model, both for the macro and micro step.